openstack/openstack-manuals/doc/admin-guide-cloud/source/database.rst

    .. important::

-      If you have a guest image that was created with an Openstack version before Kilo, modify the guest agent init script for the guest image to read the configuration files from the directory ``/etc/trove/conf.d``.
+      If you have a guest image that was created with an OpenStack version before Kilo, modify the guest agent init script for the guest image to read the configuration files from the directory ``/etc/trove/conf.d``.